NorthernMan54/homebridge-alexa/README.md

 ],
 ```

-* events - Enables passing to Alexa of support device events for use in routines.  **For users who enrolled prior to XXXXX XX, 2019, you will need to unlink the skill and relink the skill in the Alexa app in order to enable events.**
+* events - Enables passing to Alexa of support device events for use in routines.  **For users who enrolled prior to March 22, 2019, you will need to unlink the skill and relink the skill in the Alexa app in order to enable events.**

 ```
 "platforms": [